OpenIPC/coupler/README.md

 ### Rollback
 To rollback firmware to stock, you will have to connect UART console and do TFTP recovery

+Our [ExIPCam](https://team.openipc.org/exipcam/) software can do that in semi-automatic mode.

 -----

 ### Supporting